 Counselling can help strengthen your confidence and self-worth to help you reconnect with your personal and innate power.

 Self-worth is the deeper recognising of oneself/yourself. i.e. ‘that I am of value and loveable irrespective of my performance and the judgement of others’.
 A healthy self-worth reduces and even removes the constant dependence on the approval of others.
 Thus you become ’liberated’.

-When your self-worth is low you may find yourself entering depressive states, feeling fatigued, procrastinating and wondering if you are just lazy as there is no physically reason for this lack of drive and difficulty in making certain decisions or taking that final step.
+When your self-worth is low you may find yourself entering depressive states, feeling fatigued or procrastinating and wondering if you are just lazy as there is no physically reason for this lack of drive and difficulty in making certain decisions, or taking that final step.

 Counselling provides a safe, empathic, understating and non-judgemental environment to bring awareness to the dynamics of the unconscious messages undermining the possibility of a healthy self-worth.
 It also provides the opportunity to reconnect with our essence.